JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 1. **Base Directory**: A directory that includes all your regions of interest, APSIM configurations and Reference Data.
 2. **Configuration**: A configuration file for VeRCYe, specifying different parameters for the study.

-We provide an example setup under [Example Setup](vercye_ops/snakemake/example_setup).
+We provide an example setup under [Example Setup](vercye_ops/examples/example_setup).

-In this document we detail the steps for the input setup.
-However, we recommend using the `setup_helper.ipynb` as outlined in [Running VeRCYe](running.md).
+In this document we detail the steps for setting up a yield study and the structure that VeRCYe expects as its input.
+However, we recommend not doing the setup manually, but instead automating this process by using the `prepare_yieldstudy.py` helper script as outlined in [Running VeRCYe](running.md).

 ### Simulation Head Directory
 Your yield study is structured within a single directory, referred to as the **simulation head directory**.
 This directory must follow a predefined structure to ensure compatibility with the pipeline.